Authentication

 3. Token-based CSRF

 Only reach for per-request CSRF tokens if your cookies must be SameSite=None (e.g. you embed the app in a third-party iframe).
-For first-party apps, the two layers above are sufficient.
+For first-party apps, the layers above are sufficient.